Fixation times on directed graphs: Model

 \subsection{Moran Bd process}

 To model the evolutionary dynamics we consider the standard Moran Birth-death process.
 Each node of the graph is occupied by a single individual.
-Initially, all individuals are wild-type residents with normalized fitness equal to $1$, except for a single individual who is a mutant with relative fitness advantage $r\ge 1$.
-We assume that the initial mutant inhabits a node selected uniformly at random.
-Given a graph $G$ and a relative fitness advantage $r\ge 1$, Moran Birth-death process is a discrete-time stochastic process, where in each step: \begin{enumerate} \item First (Birth), we select an individual with probability proportional to its fitness.
-Suppose we selected node $u$. \item Second (death), we select a neighbor of $u$ uniformly at random.
-Suppose we selected node $v$. \item Finally (update), we replace the individual at node $v$ by a copy of individual at node $u$. \end{enumerate} At each time-step, the current \textit{configuration} is the subset of nodes occupied by mutants.
-Since the graph is connected, with probability 1 we eventually obtain a configuration where either all nodes are mutants (we say that mutants \textit{fixed}), or all nodes are residents (we say that mutants \textit{went extinct}).
+Initially, some individuals are wild-type residents with normalized fitness equal to~$1$, and some individuals are mutants with relative fitness advantage $r\ge 1$.
+Given a graph $\Graph$ and a relative fitness advantage $r\ge 1$, Moran Birth-death process is a discrete-time stochastic process, where in each step: \begin{enumerate} \item First (Birth), we select an individual with probability proportional to its fitness.
+Suppose we selected node~$u$. \item Second (death), we select an outgoing neighbor of $u$ uniformly at random.
+Suppose we selected node~$v$. \item Finally (update), we replace the individual at node $v$ by a copy of individual at node~$u$. \end{enumerate} At each time-step, the current \textit{configuration} is the subset of nodes occupied by mutants.
+Since the graph is strongly connected, almost surely we eventually obtain a configuration where either all nodes are mutants (we say that mutants \textit{fixed}), or all nodes are residents (we say that mutants \textit{went extinct})~\cite{diaz2014approximating}.